realrussia/train-tickets-gateway-doc/controllers/FilesController.rst

 Parameters:

-* id - Reference number of order
+* id - Reference number of order, or ticket
 * search_by - Not required.
 Enum of ['order', 'ticket'].
 Set the entity that will be used for E-Ticket search

 Example of request: